Fred VanVleet: National team career

 VanVleet was among the 22 players selected to try out for the 12-man Team USA at the 2015 Pan American Games.
-He was among the 16 finalists for the team, but he did not make the final 12-man team.
+He was among the 16 finalists for the team, but he did not make the final roster.

 Personal life

-Fred VanVleet is the son of Fred Manning, who was killed in 1999.
+VanVleet is the son of Fred Manning, who was killed in 1999.
 Manning had played basketball at Guilford High School in Rockford.
 VanVleet's mother is named Susan, and his stepfather is Joe Danforth.
 VanVleet is biracial; his father was black and his mother is white.
 He has a daughter who was born on January 29, 2018.
 On May 20, 2019, his son was born during the Raptors Eastern Conference Finals series against the Milwaukee Bucks.
-He also has a brother named Darnell.
+VanVleet also has a brother named Darnell.
+He also has a step brother J.D.
+Darnell played basketball at Illinois Central College and J.D. played at Ashford University of Iowa.

 VanVleet was a sociology major at Wichita State.